High Testosterone Symptoms and PCOS Title

 Excess Body Hair

 Unusual hair growth on the body and face (AKA hirsutism) is another high testosterone symptom.
-This happens to Cysters because some of that extra testosterone in the body converts to DHT (dihydrotestosterone), which is responsible for facial, body, and pubic hair growth in puberty.
-When you have too much testosterone, too much of it is converted to DHT, it’s more potent form, thus causing that unwanted hair growth.
+This happens to Cysters because some of that extra free testosterone in the body converts to DHT (dihydrotestosterone), which is responsible for facial, body, and pubic hair growth in puberty.
+When you have too much testosterone, a lot of it is converted to DHT (its more potent form).
+This is what causes that unwanted, excess hair growth.

 Thinning Hair